indutny/blog/posts/a.deoptimize-me-not.md

 _Note that this "simulation" happens at compile-time, not when actually deoptimizing._

-These states could be used to map the values from optimized to unoptimized code.
+These states can be used to map the values from optimized to unoptimized code.
-For example, if we would like to "deoptimize" at `t56`, we will have to find the latest state which was at `v17`: `var = { 3: t13 }, stack = [ t3, t4, t8 ]`, and just
+For example, if we would like to "deoptimize" at `t56`, we will have to find the latest state which was at `v17`: `var = { 3: t13 }, stack = [ t3, t4, t8 ]`, and
-place the present values into a proper stack slots and local variables (for `var` ones).
+just place the present values into a proper stack slots and local variables (for `var` ones).

 With the `--trace-deopt` flag v8 will give us some insights on how it is doing